-A savory pie is something I forget about for months on end, and then when I see one in a specialty foods store or a restaurant I give myself a mental elbow to put this idea back on the front burner.
+A quiche, or savory pie, is something I forget about for months on end, and then when I see one in a specialty foods store or a restaurant I give myself a mental elbow to put this idea back on the front burner.
 They are so easy, and satisfying – they can be made ahead, and usually reheat like a dream (or can be eaten at room temp).
 They are also very portable, and comforting.

 And as I’ve made clear many a time – it’s a rare day on the old Workman ranch when I am making my own pie crust.
 Just one too many things for me most of the time.
 So when my pals at Wewalka told me on the DL that they were about to roll out (you’ll get why this is such clever word play momentarily) a new pie crust product, I got very, very excited.
 The other Wewalka products have been just a game changer for me, and since I am already prone for any pie shortcuts that might come my way, this is a truly terrific piece of news.